 The headteacher and team ensure that schools, social workers, carers and other professionals understand statutory responsibilities and are aware of the best practice.
 Read more information in our Virtual School leaflet (pdf format, 120Kb).

 Additional benefits and discounts Add a Drop down bar with the following text

 Find out about the additional benefits and discounts that are offered to foster carers, these include:

 - the Max Card

 - free match tickets to Oxford Utd.

 Oxfordshire Foster Care Association

-The Oxfordshire Foster Care Association (OFCA) aims and objectives are to support not only foster carers, but also their birth families and fostering in Oxfordshire generally.
-The OFCA arranges and funds various events.
+Find out about the role of The Oxfordshire Foster Care Association (OFCA) who aims and objectives are to support not only foster carers, but also their birth families and fostering in Oxfordshire generally.